Moeelanen/helsinki-tango/README.md

 If you want to host the files yourself, the files are provided and the addresses can be changed.

 # Walkthrough
 Gameplay is simple, the challenge comes from not looking at Google Maps.
-To play, click the street names, when two or more options are shown, otherwise just enjoy the ride.
+To play, click the street names when two or more options are shown, otherwise just enjoy the ride.
 A name inside brackets ```()``` indicates a road that doesn't have a name, but leads to the one shown.

 To get a better feeling of how the traversal works in Helsinki Tango, the following walkthrough will get you exploring.